Women to power Sri Lanka's mangrove conservation plan

 “We make sure that they are safe,” she said.

-Sudeesa credit officer Suvinetha de Silva said the programme usually targets the poorest women, who are unable to seek credit from banks.
+Sudeesa credit officer Suvinetha de Silva said the program usually targets the poorest women, who are unable to seek credit from banks.

 The new national scheme aims to set up 1,500 community groups around Sri Lanka's 48 lagoons, which will offer alternative job training and micro-loans to 15,000 people.
 The groups will be responsible for the upkeep of designated mangrove forests.